Upgrading Version 2 files

 Version 2 files can be recognised by their file extension, .aeonzip.
 You can open a version 2 file by clicking the Open button on the Welcome Screen, and then locating the file in the Open Dialog:

 When you select a version 2 file to open, the Upgrade Wizard will appear to walk you through the process of upgrading to the new file.

 Aeon Timeline 3 templates are preconfigured to take advantage of these changes, by defining:

-- Multiple new event types, such as Scenes, Flashbacks an Backstory in Fiction templates, or Epics, Stories and Tasks in Agile Project Management
+- Multiple new event types, such as Flashbacks and Backstory in Fiction templates, or Epics, Stories and Tasks in Agile Project Management

 - New relationships between existing entity types, such as relationships between people (friend, family) and places (birthplaces)

 - New item hierarchies, such as nesting locations within other locations (e.g. cities can sit inside countries)